programminghistorian/jekyll/lessons/working-with-web-pages.md

 modify the above program so that it writes the contents of the webContent string to a local file on our computer rather than to the “Command Output” pane.
-Copy the following program into Komodo Edit, save it as save-webpage.py and execute it.
-Using the File -\> Open File command in Firefox, open the file on your hard drive that it creates (obo-t17800628-33.html) to confirm that your saved copy is the same as the online copy.
+Copy the following program into Komodo Edit, save it as `save-webpage.py`{.filename} and execute it.
+Using the `File -> Open File`{.filename} command in Firefox, open the file on your hard drive that it creates (`obo-t17800628-33.html`{.filename}) to confirm that your saved copy is the same as the online copy.

 ``` python
 # save-webpage.py